YTG1234/fabricversions/README.md

 $ cd fabricversions
 $ make
 ```
+- In case `make` produces an error, try running `make NOSTATIC=1`.
+You will then need to keep Swift installed to use the software.
 - A compiled `fabricversions` binary will be created in the `.build/release` directory, as well as a compressed man page in the `man` directory.

 - In order to install the tool, run